/user/kayd @ devops :~$ cat sed-in-ci-cd-pipelines.md

 This works when $VERSION is 1.2.3.
 It breaks when $VERSION is 1.2.3/main (a slash kills the substitution).
 It does worse things when $VERSION contains & (sed expands & to the entire matched string) or \1 (sed treats it as a backreference).
 And if $VERSION comes from a PR title, a Git tag from a fork, or a JSON payload — congratulations, you have a sed-injection bug.

-A real example I caught in a PR review.
-The pipeline pulled a “release notes” string from a webhook and tried to put it into a YAML file:
+A common version of this bug: a pipeline pulls a “release notes” string from a webhook and tries to put it into a YAML file:

 sed -i "s|notes: .*|notes: $NOTES|" release.yaml